 to follow Omnibus, which was in service until 2004.
 However,

 2002 saw the entry into service of the diesel-powered Herrsching (bow view,

 magnificent brand new paddle-propelled vessel and 2006 saw the return of Diessen

-(broadside view above) in a much rebuilt form.
+(broadside view left) in a much rebuilt form.

 Two motor vessels, Utting (1950) and Schondorf (1961) also form the